 Instructions

-- Give a few more gentle stirs.
+- Add chocolate chips and give a few more gentle stirs.
 Then, using an ice cream scoop, divide batter between 12 openings.

 - Bake for 7 minutes in preheated to 425 degrees F oven.
 Reduce heat to 375 degrees F (no need to wait for oven to cool off) and bake for another 10-11 minutes or until a toothpick inserted in the centre comes out clean.